1 Monetary international economics

 Of course, if many people now buy wine and aim to convert € to ₺, this may impact the exchange rate and the price of wine.
 We come back to that later.

-Exchange rates and international trade
+Exchange rates and relative prices

 The exchange rate determines the relative price of commodities across countries.
 For example, an appreciation of a currency makes commodities more expensive for foreign buyers and in turn makes foreign commodities cheaper for buyers at home.

-Figure 1.4: Who wins in the end?
+Figure 1.6: Who wins in the end?

 Source: Twitter